jhpyle/docassemble/demo.md

 yesno: x.has_children
 decoration: children
 comment: |
+  This illustrates the use of the "do_question" method of the class Individual.
+Depending on who x is, this question will ask different
+  things:

   Example 1: Do you have any children?

   Example 2: Does Jane Doe have any children?
 ---
 generic object: Individual